Smithay/calloop/README.md

 When the `signals` feature is enabled, however, it will be bumped to `nix`'s MSRV.
 At the time of writing this is Rust **1.69**.

+Prior to `calloop` v1.0, bumps in the MSRV will result in bumps to the patch version.
+Once `calloop` v1.0 is release, bumps in the MSRV will result in bumps to the minor version.
+In short, MSRV bumps are not considered breaking changes.

+As a **tentative** policy, the base MSRV will not advance past the [current Rust version provided by Debian Stable](https://packages.debian.org/stable/rust/rustc).
+At the time of writing, this version of Rust is *1.63*.
+However, the MSRV may be advanced further in the event of a major ecosystem shift or a security vulnerability.

 License: MIT